Jayden-Xu/PersonalRAG/mobile/README.md

 mkdir -p /Users/your_name/nginx-public/rag-mobile-ui
 ```

-As a basic demonstration, create a html file within the directory and refer to `index.html`, which will house the mobile-friendly chat interface.
+As a basic demonstration, create a html file within the directory and refer to `index.html`, which will house a very simple mobile-friendly chat interface.
+It utilizes the `iframe` code, which can be found in the RAGFlow chat section by hovering over and editing any chat assistant.

 Grant read and execute permissions to the directory and its files: